-Ambient computing has been added to your bookmarks.
+Ambient computing has been saved

 More than the sum of its devices, the Internet of Things links technologies together to create new services and opportunities.